Self Employment, Farming or Rental

 - Wages or payments made without applying the PAYE and PRSI regulations, or equivalent regulations;

-- Wages or payments to dependent children; and
+- Wages or payments to dependent children;

 - Add-back for personal expenditure charges against the business income.